plande/grand-scheme/README.md

 One could also say that -- unlike most (if not all) languages -- it is uncluttered.
-As a result, every Scheme programmer usually has to write his own set of functions, or "a personal library", in order to be able to do useful things.
+As a result, every Scheme programmer usually has to write one's own set of functions, or "a personal library", in order to be able to do useful things.

 This situation has both its pros and cons.